bradyhouse/house/fiddles/aws/ec2/ec2-using-polly-lab-pt2.md

          </html>
       ```

-67. In line 3 of this, update the `API GATEWAY DEV URL` value with the API `Invoke URL` recorded earlier (step 53)
+67. In line 3 of this file, update the `API GATEWAY DEV URL` value with the API `Invoke URL` recorded earlier (step 53)
 68. Save the file as `index.html` and close BBEdit
 69. Return to the AWS Console
 70. Under `Services > Storage` click `S3`